ggand0/ggando-website/content/blog/appstore.md

 ### Step 0: Patch winit to Remove Private API Usage
 Before starting the App Store release process, you need to patch winit if your app depends on it.
-As of May 2025, winit (0.30.x) still includes a reference to a private macOS API: _CGSSetWindowBackgroundBlurRadius.
+As of May 2025, winit (0.30.x) still includes a reference to a private macOS API: `_CGSSetWindowBackgroundBlurRadius`.
 Even if your app doesn't use any blur functionality, the App Store will reject your binary just for containing the symbol.
-To fix this, you need to replace the deprecated call with a safe alternative using NSVisualEffectView.
+To fix this, you need to replace the deprecated call with a safe alternative using `NSVisualEffectView`.
+Refer to [this github issue](https://github.com/rust-windowing/winit/issues/4205) for details.

 #### How to Patch
 1. Fork winit or make a local copy.
-2. Replace the set_blur function in winit/src/platform_impl/apple/appkit/window_delegate.rs
+2. Replace the `set_blur` function in `winit/src/platform_impl/apple/appkit/window_delegate.rs`
 	with the following version (based on @Areopagitics' fix):
     <details>
     <summary>Click to see the code</summary>